Protocol Serialization and Deserialization¶

 Schemas will form the backbone of serialization and deserialization, carrying information that cannot be natively included in generated data classes.

-class will be a read-only dataclass.
+The Schema class will be a read-only dataclass.
 The following shows its basic

 definition, though the concrete definition may have a slightly different